socketry/falcon/README.md

 ## Performance

-Falcon is uses an asynchronous event-driven reactor to provide non-blocking IO.
+Falcon uses an asynchronous event-driven reactor to provide non-blocking IO.
 It can handle an arbitrary number of in-flight requests with minimal overhead per request.

 It uses one Fiber per request, which yields in the presence of blocking IO.